UtrechtRiversEstuaries/course_GEO4-4436/course/practicals/chapter_3.md

 A very simple morphodynamic model system without flow
 ```

--   Complete the time-loop using the explanations given above.
+-   Complete the time-loop using the explanations and equations given above in {ref}`CHAPTER-3.1`.

 -   Run the model and analyse the results.
 Report about your findings and explain what happens.